ropensci/roweb3/content/blog/2021-05-21-ropensci-news-digest-may-2021/index.md

 Speaking of documentation, when writing examples, do you know the difference between **`\dontrun{}`**, **`\donttest{}`** and **`\dontshow{}`**?
 (Is this newsletter section turning into a quizz? :sweat_smile:)
-The roxygen2 docs feature [a very useful table](https://roxygen2.r-lib.org/articles/rd.html#functions) explaining when different types of examples are run depending on the context (in `example()`,	`help()`, `R CMD check`, `R CMD check –as-cran`) which is very useful when you wonder how to safeguard your package examples on e.g. CRAN.
+The roxygen2 docs feature [a  table](https://roxygen2.r-lib.org/articles/rd.html#functions) explaining when different types of examples are run depending on the context (in `example()`,	`help()`, `R CMD check`, `R CMD check –as-cran`) which is very useful when you wonder how to safeguard your package examples on e.g. CRAN.
 The same documentation section introduces the very handy **`@examplesIf`** roxygen2 tag that you can use for finer control.

 Now on to code archeology!